stigbd/hello-apache-airflow/README.md

 Access the [Airflow UI](http://localhost:8080).
 Password can be found in terminal or in [this file](.airflow/simple_auth_manager_passwords.json.generated).

+If you want to remove the default examples, you can do the following:

+- Set the `load_examples = False` in [.airflow/airflow.cfg].
+- Reset the db using this command: `uv run airflow db reset`
+- Restart airflow standalone: `uv run airflow standalone`

 ## Sources

 Nice writeup on how to load data into BigQuery from an API using Apache Airflow: